 The Employee of the Quarter (EOQ) Committee shall be composed of five members appointed by the Executive Director and shall have the responsibility for managing the nomination, selection, and award process for the EOQ program.
 There shall be five (5) members.
-The Staff Officer I will be a standing member of the EOQ committee.
-The remaining four committee members shall be made up of representation of MCCB staff based on division make-up.
+The Executive Assistant/Staff Officer will be a standing member of the EOQ committee.
+The remaining four (4) committee members shall be made up of representation of MCCB staff based on division composition.
 The members shall serve for one year and are not eligible to receive the award during their year of service.